 Interview and have eviction attorneys on retainer.
 Make sure you negotiate a standard price for a standard eviction before you need to engage your attorney to process an eviction.

 Operational processes are critical for running any business, and real estate rental businesses are no exception.
-You need to create processes to handle issues and to treat everyone equally.
+You need to create procedures to handle issues and to treat everyone equally.
 There are a lot of laws dealing with how you can treat tenants.
-Creating processes at the beginning will keep you out of trouble in the long run.
+Making processes at the beginning will keep you out of trouble in the long run.

 I try to automate all of my businesses as much as possible.
 This includes setting up “automatic drafting” of rent monthly versus getting a rent check in the mail.
 Offer a slight discount for your tenants if they sign up.

 Automate how your tenants communicate with you.
-It is very simple to implement forms on your property’s WordPress website to allow them to report damage.
-Using cloud telephone systems (we use 8×8), you can create emergency numbers, route calls to multiple recipients, or have the system transcribe voicemail into email for you or your team.
+Implementing forms on your property’s WordPress website is very simple to allow them to report damage.
+Using cloud telephone systems, you can create emergency numbers, route calls to multiple recipients, or have the system transcribe voicemail into an email for you or your team.

-If possible, automate and streamline how you deal with your vendors as well.
-They will appreciate direct deposit into their accounts, having company credit cards on file, and how it all eases their daily operations as well.
+If possible, automate and streamline how you deal with your vendors.
+They will appreciate direct deposit into their accounts, having company credit cards on file, and how it all eases their daily operations.